kl1mt0p/kl1mt0p/README.md

 Data Scientist
 --------------

-I am a 2nd year student of business informatics at the Higher School of Economics, interested in analytics and programming.
+I am a 2nd year student of Business Informatics at the Higher School of Economics, interested in analytics and programming.

 * 🌍  I'm based in Moscow
 * ✉️  You can contact me at [dklimovvvv@yandex.ru](mailto:dklimovvvv@yandex.ru)